 Here’s the process with the Amazon Trade-in Program: After answering questions about the phone’s condition, I was given a price range for potential payout.
 For my sample test, a 16GB iPhone SE could fetch me between $2.75 and $15.05.
 The higher-end if the phone powers on and its screen is intact, the lower end for inoperable phones with cracked screens.

-Items do not need to have been originally purchased at Amazon, but the retail giant does not take items that are not yet fully paid, for example phones that are still financed with a phone service provider.
+Items do not need to have been originally purchased at Amazon, but the retail giant does not take items that are not yet fully paid (such as phones that are still financed with a phone service provider).

 How to Trade in Tablets for Amazon Gift Cards

 Trading in a tablet for money via the Amazon Trade-in Program was just as easy as with the phone.
 After answering a couple of questions regarding the device's current operating condition, the potential payout for a Fire HD 10, 7th generation tablet is between $5 and $30.
 Again, the higher end for operating, fault-free devices; $5 if otherwise.

 There’s an additional benefit to trading in old tablets with Amazon’s Trade-in Program: Get 20 percent off the future purchase of a new Fire tablet.
 After applying the gift card from the aforementioned case study, plus the trade-in credit, I could purchase a current-generation Fire HD tablet currently selling at $150 for only $90.

 How to Trade in Old Stuff for Amazon Money

 The Amazon Trade-in Program welcomes more than phones and tablets.
 Gaming devices, including portable and stationary consoles, controllers, video games, and VR gear are available for trade-in, as are books.

 Perusing the Amazon trade-in tool, potential payout for a Harry Potter paperback box set is as much as $6.14.
 An anatomy textbook returned $67.63.